osrsbox/osrsbox.github.io/_posts/2018-07-26-osrs-cache-research-extract-cache-definitions.md

 java.exe -jar .\cache-1.4.11-SNAPSHOT-jar-with-dependencies.jar -u -c C:\Users\ph01l\jagexcache\oldschool\LIVE\ -t tree
 {% endhighlight %}

 You can also run the cache tool directly in Netbeans.
 However, to achieve this you must provide command line arguments within the NetBeans IDE.
-This is complex to setup, but simple after it is configured.
-To achieve this, in the bottom-right pane (the output/debugging pane) there is a little icon that looks like a fast forward button - colored (yellow).
+This is complex to set up, but simple after it is configured.
+To achieve this, in the bottom-right pane (the output/debugging pane) there is a little icon that looks like a fast-forward button - colored (yellow).
 There are two icons which look the same, it is the bottom one!
 When hovered over, it will read: _Re-run with different parameters_.
 This button allows us to enter command line arguments when running the program.
 The first line needs to have the arguments added to it.
-In original format, th configuration has the following line:
+In the original format, the configuration has the following line:

 {% highlight bash %}
 exec.args=-classpath %classpath net.runelite.cache.Cache